sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 ## Inner Source vs Open Source

-It's worth taking a second to realize that not everyone is mentally and emotionally ready to open up to the whole world.
+It's worth reminding ourselves that not everyone is mentally and emotionally ready to open up to the whole world.
-Various reasons exist and we are not judging!
+Various reasons exist and we should not judge.

 As mentioned in our [previous post]({{site.baseurl}}{% post_url 2019-11-19-working-in-the-open-part-1 %}), some organizations have taken the "Inner Source" road, opening up all workspaces to all their internal teams, to help folks slowly get comfortable with working in the open as well as reaping part of its benefits.
 Doing so can help identify what works well and what challenges surfaces for your team and your organization.